bolumclol/lab1-git-race/description.md

   - A file with a header equal to that of `"text/css"`.

 This ensures the webpage has a valid CSS file.

+### Configuration Metadata
+Spring Boot generate a metadata file called `"spring-configuration-metadata.json"` that provide details of all supported configuration properties.
+It's located in `src/main/resources/META-INF/`.
+There is a `property` identified by the `name` `app.message`, its default value is set in `application.properties`.